Why Closing the Customer Feedback Loop is a High-Value Activity

 That is probably more important than ever if you believe all the hype about Millennials being self-centred.
 This generation are thought to be loyal only to brands paying individual attention and providing one-to-one support to them.

-I’m not sure I buy into all of that, but no matter what generation you’re dealing with, closing the feedback loop is a high-value customer experience strategy for your business.
-Your goal should be to do as much of it as resources permit.
+I’m not sure I buy into all of that, but no matter what generation you’re dealing with, closing the customer feedback loop is a high-value activity.
+Your goal should be to do as much of it as resources permit and then track the impact to see if increasing resources makes sense.